How to Write a Personal Trainer CV: Free Guide with Examples and Template

 If you're Level 3 qualified, hold specialised certifications such as Certifications in Circuit Training and Kettlebells, or have specific career goals, you can mention them in this section.

-Examples of 'About me' for a personal trainer CV
+Examples of the 'About me' section for a personal trainer CV

 PureGym personal trainer CV personal profile example